On Sunday 14th June 2020, Britannia Hotel reached an historic milestone: 150 years since first opening its doors.

 Britannia Hotel Director, Mikael Forselius, is enthusiastic when he looks back at the hotel's history and its significance.

 'The history of Britannia Hotel, which began in 1870 with the visionary Andreas Myhre, a farmer's son from Stjørdal, is unique in Norwegian tourism," explains Mikael.
-"When Myhre bought Bishop Gunnerus's farm, the business idea was to attract wealthy English tourists who were passionate about nature and who travelled thousands of miles to vivit Trondheim.
+"When Myhre bought Bishop Gunnerus's mansion, the business idea was to attract wealthy English tourists who were passionate about nature and who travelled thousands of miles to visit Trondheim.
 That's why Myhre wrote "We speak English" on the door, served Afternoon Tea and named his hotel Britannia Hotel."

 "One wonders if Myhre realised this was the start of a 150-year hotel adventure with royalty, rock stars and people from far and near, travelling to experience Britannia Hotel's unique blend of hospitality and atmosphere.
 Britannia is, and always has been, Trondheim's social heart.
 I am proud to lead a hotel with such a rich history, and I believe that we are in better shape than ever, the ship ready and rigged for the next 150 years," said Mikael.

-The 150th anniversary comes just one year after the grand reopening of the Britannia Hotel, where owner Odd Reitan and the Reitan group completed one of the most comprehensive total renovations in Scandinavian hotel history.
+The 150th anniversary happened just one year after the grand reopening of the Britannia Hotel, where owner Odd Reitan and the Reitan group completed one of the most comprehensive total renovations in Scandinavian hotel history.

 The top-to-toe renovation took three years too complete.
 The result is top-class hotel, of international standard.
 Britannia reopened its doors in April 2019 as a new member of prestigious Leading Hotels Of The World, where only the best hotels in the world are granted membership.